 I also learned something else—–kyolic garlic endive escarole, watercress and dandelion can sure soothe the kidneys, liver, gallbladder and pancreas.
 They sound like a horrid wild salad to palate, but they work.
 Some people I know claim that large amounts of dandelion tea can help a kidney stone pass or even dissolve.
 Now don’t that beat all.
 What’s more this salad concoction is known to help and even cure hepatitis.
 Yes, I suppose God gave us all these little garden gifts for reasons, and these are good reasons to try it out anyhow.
 There was this Canadian nurse called Rene Caisse who created Essiac tea is a blend of different herbs, including burdock root, slippery elm, sheep sorrel and Indian rhubarb.
 In addition to its purported anticancer properties, Essiac tea is also believed to enhance detoxification, boost immune function and reduce inflammation.
 I like it.
 The brew seems to help.
 I call it Rene’s little Caesar salad.

 You ever heard of green porridge?
 I haven’t either, but I have eaten split pea soup and it comes close to looking like a green stew, especially if you throw in a healthy ham bone.
 I bet you readers have heard about chlorophyll though, now haven’t you?
-Yep, When I look at Chlorophyll, I can’t help but see an ocean of grass getting chewed and swallowed by every grass eating critter in the world until it just pours from them, like a green stew.
-Now that was a weird description, but it sounded good :).
+Yep, When I look at Chlorophyll, I can’t help but see an ocean of dark green liquids churning with algae and soft green leaves, the very essence of a plants life, that God gave us as a gift that brings healing and health to our own bodies—-the green stew.
+Chlorophyll, this green-like soup can certainly enrich our health which enriches our lives.

 Good-ole chlorophyll is great for pain relief as well.
 I guess when all else fails and you have some green porridge handy, try it you just might like it.